 Since Genocea first reported data on GEN-003 (which would make it the first successful herpes vaccine ever) earlier this year, there has been massive interest in development.

 This past September, a new player entered the field—Rational Vaccines (Rvx), which was founded by immunologist Dr. William Halford.
 RVx's Theravax claimed to have dramatically reduced genital outbreaks in 20 patients.
 Shortly thereafter, I interviewed Dr. Halford, to try and get additional information on Theravax.

 You can find a table that compares (obviously apples and oranges, GEN-003 is conducting US clinical trials, Theravax did a tiny pilot study with infected patients in a foreign country) the two vaccines here.

 The table below summarizes the other candidates that are (or were) in the pipeline.

-- Sanofi, a major player in the vaccine world, has several candidates - all of which are too early in the development process to evaluate at this time.
+- Sanofi, a major player in the vaccine world, has several candidates - all of which are even earlier in the development process, so impossible to evaluate at this time.